HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_permutation_with_no_duplicate_elements.md

 以下为引用：

-To permute n numbers, we can add the n-th number into the resulting List<List<Integer>> composed by the 1st, 2nd, 3rd ... till the (n-1)th numbers, in every possible position.
+To permute n numbers, we can add the n-th number into the resulting `List<List<Integer>>` composed by the 1st, 2nd, 3rd... till the (n-1)th numbers, in every possible position.

 For example, if the input array is `{1,2,3}`.
 * Add 1 into the initial List<List<Integer>> (let's call it "answer").